NeffCodes/retinopathy-risk-assessment-tool/README.md

 - **Backend:** Python + Django
 - **Frontend:** Django Templates + Tailwind.css
 - **Database:** SQLite
+- **Python Librariies:**
+  - TensorFlow(for machine learning models)
+  - Keras (for building CNNs)
+  - NumPy (for numerical operations)
+  - Pandas (for data manipulation)
+  - OpenCV (for image processing)
+  - Scikit-learn (for additional machine learning tools)
 - **Other Tools:**
   - Postman (API testing)
   - Slack (Team communication)
   - GitHub (Version control)
   - Github Projects (Project management)

+## Machine Learning Model

+The Retinopathy Risk Assessment Tool (RRAT) uses a Convolutional Neural Network (CNN) for image classification, specifically trained to identify the risk of diabetic retinopathy from retinal images.
+The model is built using TensorFlow and Keras libraries, leveraging the power of CNNs to automatically detect features in retinal images that may indicate the presence of diabetic retinopathy.

+### Type of Learning
+This project employs supervised learning, where the model is trained on a labeled dataset of retinal images.
+Each image in the training set is associated with a label indicating the severity of diabetic retinopathy (e.g., No_DR, Mild, Moderate, Severe, Proliferative).
+The model learns to map input images to these labels, and once trained, it can predict the risk level for new, unseen images.

 ## Setup and Installation